 PDIR: Four essential cleaning functions

-A regular and efficient cleaning routine is hugely important within the hotel and hospitality sector in particular.
+A regular and efficient cleaning routine is hugely important within the Industrial and Transport sector in particular.
 In fact, it is essential.
-And that applies to outside and inside areas, including the rooms and corridors.
+And that applies to outside and inside areas, including the production, warehouse and loading bay.
 A well-thought-out concept, a regular schedule and suitable machines and cleaning agents are what's required to get it right.
 The PDIR cleaning process is a very good place to start.

 The PDIR cleaning process

-When it comes to keeping hotels and restaurants clean and ensuring that they retain their value, the four types of cleaning in the PDIR process come highly recommended.
+When it comes to keeping production and warehouse clean and ensuring employees safety, prevent production downtime and reduce cost in work force, the four types of cleaning in the PDIR process come highly recommended.
 The acronym "PDIR" is based on the first letters of the following cleaning functions: